Note

 Preventing email of classified information by unauthorized users

 Preventing unauthorized users from receiving classified information already within a tenant is important.
-However, consider a situation where a user gains access to a PROTECTED file via a local storage, USB, or some other nonemail based method.
-The user then attaches the item to an email and sends it.
-Checking that a user is authorized to send security classified information reduces the risk of a data breach.
+However, consider a situation where a user gains access to a PROTECTED item via a local storage, USB, or some other nonemail based method.
+The user then attaches the item to an email and sends it on to other noncleaed users.
+Checking that a user is authorized to send security classified information helps to reduce the risk of a data breach.

-The DLP rules to check if a user is authorized for access to classified information before they can send it are:
+DLP rules to check if a user is authorized for access to classified information before they can send it need:

-- It contains a condition of sender is a member of, protected users.
+- Contain a condition of sender is a member of, protected users.

-- The policy needs an action, which blocks or redirects email to recipients who aren't part of the selected group.
+- Rules will require an action that blocks or redirects email to recipients who aren't part of the configured group.

 Example DLP rules restricting the distribution of security classified email by unauthorized users